 Enjoy a personalized vacation that best suits your needs, developed by one of our experienced destination experts.
 Relax during your trip with our 24/7 support and expert local guidance.

 Yangon is a sprawling city with a relatively small downtown area including several markets, colonial buildings, the Yangon River and a very green area with tree-lined streets and several lakes.
 During this full day tour you will be shown you the different faces of Yangon from the landmarks to the hidden markets that have sees only few westerners.
 During the day you will visit the Sule Pagoda, colonial downtown, the harbour, The Strand, one of the colourful local markets and Kandawgyi lake.
 The reclining Buddha will be visited just before taking the famous circular train to bring you right behind Bogyoke Aung San market before heading back to your hotel.
-The tour includes a drink at the Strand Hotel with lunch.

-Fly one way from Yangon to Bagan.
+Fly from Yangon to Mandalay.

 Stay at least 2 nights in Bagan, one to see the sun go down from the top of an ancient temple, the other one to take a boat ride on the mighty Ayeyarwaddy River and have some sundowners on a sandbank in the middle of the river (if the river is not too high).
 A private boat tour on the river during sunset time will hopefully show you a spectacular sunset while your guide will be serving cocktails and some snacks.

 The Tharabar Gate Hotel is located in the most unique Archeological Site of South East Asia, the Ancient capital of the Burmese Empire, Old Bagan.
 Surrounded by more than 4000 ancient temples and Pagodas, you will be enchanted by the breathtaking views.
 The Hotel offers 84 luxury rooms including 4 Suites.
 Every room is decorated with teak floors and typical Burmese furniture.